-The Government Finance Officers Association of the United States and Canada (GFOA) has awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Arlington for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended September 30, 2001.
-During 1986, GFOA renamed the Certificate Program to better reflect its purpose.
-Under the former name, GFOA first awarded a Certificate of Conformance to the City for its CAFR for the year ended April 30, 1966 and then annually from 1977 to 1999.
-The City has also received GFOA's Award for Distinguished Budget Presentation for fiscal years 1986 through 2001.
+The Government Finance Officers Association of the United States and Canada (GFOA) has awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Arlington for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended September 30, 2002.
+The City has been awarded a Certificate of Excellence for its CAFR for the year ended April 30, 1966 and then annually from 1977 to 2002.
+The City has also received GFOA's Award for Distinguished Budget Presentation for fiscal years 1986 through 2003.